 Providing the cloth nappies have been correctly washed, dried, and stored, they should be perfectly reusable with further children without any degradation in quality.
 Please be aware however, should you consider utilising this as an option, it is worth considering about the durability of the nappy fastenings; cloth nappies that fasten with snaps typically have a longer lifespan than those that fasten with hook & loop closures.

-Should you wish to try a no frills and cost effective option, do check out our Birth to Potty Starter Pack.
+Should you wish to try a no frills and cost effective option for reusable nappies, do check out our Birth to Potty Starter Pack.
 This is perfect for the parent who wishes to trial cloth nappies, and is available in packs of 5, 10, or 15.
 This will give you a great introduction to the world of cloth nappies, and should you wish to continue and invest in more, you can add to your stash if and whenever you need to.

 Disposable Nappies and the Environment

 There has been a mixture of confusion and incorrect information regarding the environmental impact on the use of cloth nappies, and much of this stems from a discredited report in 2005 from the UK Environment Agency.
-It is important to note that this report which is readily available to view online makes multiple assumptions regarding both cloth and disposable nappies that are simply unrealistic and untrue.
-First, let us point out that not all nappies are washed at 90 degrees Celsius, in fact we have yet to come across a brand that recommends such a high washing temperature.
+It is important to note that this report on reusable nappies, which is readily available to view online makes multiple assumptions regarding both cloth and disposable nappies that are simply unrealistic and untrue.
+First, let us point out that not all nappies are washed at 90 degrees Celsius, in fact we have yet to come across a brand that recommends such a high washing temperature for reusable nappies.
 We strongly encourage you to always follow the manufacturer’s washing instructions, with most advising you to wash cloth nappies between 40 to 60 degrees Celsius.
 Second, not all nappies are tumble dried every second day.
 Most brands do allow for tumble drying, but they also advise against doing this daily as over time it can slowly damage the fabric that makes the nappies waterproof.
 Third, not all nappies need extended wash cycles.
 Most of loyal customers and indeed we ourselves do a wash every 3-4 days with a short pre-wash/rinse cycle at 40 degrees Celsius and then a longer, warm main wash at 60 degrees Celsius.
-You will find what is best for you.
+You will find what is best for you and your reusable nappies.

 We should also note that the 2008 update from the UK Environment Agency broadly arrived at the opposite conclusion to their previous report: reusable nappies are the more environmental choice by far if you wash and care for them properly.
 However, much damage had already been done.
 The 2005 report led to a generation of parents believing that reusable nappies produce just as much CO2 emissions through their life cycle from manufacturing to packaging to washing than disposables, or dismissed using cloth nappies altogether due to concerns over vastly increased water consumption, which again is factually untrue.